 Making treatment decisions

 Skin cancers may be treated by GPs, dermatologists, surgeons and radiation oncologists.
+Ask your doctor to explain the treatment options, and take as much time as you can before making a decision.

 Know your options